KBarrett-Powell/SUE/README.md

 $ sudo apt install python3-dev python3-pip
 $ python3 -m pip install pip

+* Node and npm
+Check these are installed with:
+$ node -v
+$ npm -v
+and install with:
+$ sudo apt install nodejs
+$ sudo apt install npm

+* Docker
+Check this is installed with:
+$ docker -v
+and install with:
+$ sudo apt install docker.io

 *Recommended to run in a (Ubuntu-based) linux VM*

 ## Installation